Surprising Answers to 5 Frequently Asked Questions About AddictionYou are here:

 Most professional rehab programs provide a range of treatment options and approaches that are proven to help a person overcome addiction.
 Not all programs are the same, however, so some people don’t get the level of care they need.
 Those who receive evidence-based, holistic treatment benefit most.

 Because many individuals relapse after rehab, some people believe that rehab is ineffective.
 But, relapse is not a sign that the program failed.
 In most cases, people who relapse did not attend an aftercare program, or they simply needed to remain in treatment for a little longer.
 In addition, they may have been subjected to an unsupportive environment after leaving rehab.

-Get Evidence-Based Addiction Treatment at Design for Change Recovery
+Get Answers About Addiction at Design for Change Recovery

 Evidence-based treatment (EBT) is an approach to treatment conducted by licensed therapists that is safe and proven to work.
 Some of the EBT therapies provided here at Design for Change include cognitive-behavior therapy (CBT) and dialectical behavior therapy (DBT).
 Moreover, we provide a holistic approach to treatment that incorporates music and art therapy, nutrition education, exercise and fitness routines, among other options.